prernaadvani/whatsprernacooking/_posts/2021-02-19-lentil-spinach-soup.md

 * 1/4 teaspoon garam masala
 * 1/4 teaspoon turmeric
 * 1 small tomato, diced
-* 1/2 cup yellow lentils (I used moong dal, which was available at the Kroger near me.
-Alternatively, you can buy it from the Indian store)
+* 1/2 cup yellow lentils (I used moong lentils, which was available at the Kroger near me)
 * 2.5 oz baby spinach
 * salt, to taste
 * fresh or dried cilantro, as garnish